khollingworth/requests-enhanced/docs/api_reference.md

 - `retry_config`: Custom `requests.adapters.Retry` configuration.
 If `None`, a default will be created.
 - `timeout`: Default timeout as `(connect_timeout, read_timeout)` tuple or single float.
 - `max_retries`: Number of retries for requests (used only if `retry_config` is `None`).
+- `http_version`: HTTP protocol version to use.
+Set to `"2"` to enable HTTP/2 support for improved performance, or `"1.1"` for standard HTTP/1.1 (default).

 #### Methods